twbs/bootstrap/docs/layout/grid.md

 - Containers are optional and provide a means to center your site's contents.
 Use `.container` for fixed width or `.container-fluid` for full width.
 - Rows are horizontal groups of columns that ensure your columns are lined up properly.
 - Content should be placed within columns, and only columns may be immediate children of rows.
+- Thanks to flexbox, grid columns without a set width will automatically layout with equal widths.
+For example, four instances of `.col-sm` will each automatically be 25% wide for small breakpoints.
 - Column classes indicate the number of columns you'd like to use out of the possible 12 per row.
 So if you want three equal-width columns, you'd use `.col-sm-4`.
 - Column `width`s are set in percentages, so they're always fluid and sized relative to their parent element.
 - Columns have horizontal `padding` to create the gutters between individual columns, however, you can remove the `margin` from rows and `padding` from columns with `.no-gutters` on the `.row`.
 - There are five grid tiers, one for each [responsive breakpoint]({{ site.baseurl }}/layout/overview/#responsive-breakpoints): all breakpoints (extra small), small, medium, large, and extra large.
 - Grid tiers are based on minimum widths, meaning they apply to that one tier and all those above it (e.g., `.col-sm-4` applies to small, medium, large, and extra large devices).
 - You can use predefined grid classes or Sass mixins for more semantic markup.

+Be aware of the limitations and [bugs around flexbox](https://github.com/philipwalton/flexbugs), like the [inability to use some HTML elements as flex containers](https://github.com/philipwalton/flexbugs#9-some-html-elements-cant-be-flex-containers).

 Sounds good?
 Great, let's move on to seeing all that in an example.